Elliot-Nzei/TeachFlow/src/README.md

 ### Data Transfer
 **Go to [Data Transfer](/transfer)**

-This feature allows you to securely share data with another teacher or administrator using PeerPrep.
+This feature allows you to securely share data with another teacher or administrator using TeachFlow.

 1.  **Initiate Transfer**:
     *   Enter the recipient's unique `User Code`.